CybersecurityHow to Secure Your Home Wi-Fi Network: A Complete Step-by-Step Guide

 If you are new to digital security concepts, we recommend reading our article on cybersecurity fundamentals first.
 To learn how to create strong passwords for your network and accounts, check out our strong password guide.

-Step 1: Change the Default Router Password
+How Do You Change the Default Router Password?

 How to Access Your Router Settings